 The months of March and April have always been renowned to provide a succession of money-spinning opportunities for pubs up and down the country.
-This year has been no different with the RBS Six Nations Tournament, Cheltenham Festival, St Patrick’s Day and Easter all falling within 5 weeks of one another.
+This year will be no different with the RBS Six Nations Rugby Tournament, Cheltenham Festival, St David’s Day and St Patrick’s Day all falling within 5 weeks of one another.
+The long Easter weekend break then follows a couple of weeks later.

 Also amongst this year’s big seasonal events is Mother’s Day!
-If it hasn’t already been marked off on the planner, Mother’s Day falls slap bang in the middle of St Patrick’s Day and the Easter Bank Holiday on the last Sunday in March.
-Claimed to be ‘bigger than Christmas’ for food-led pubs; Mother’s Day is another great opportunity to capitalise on throughout the Spring period.
+If it hasn’t already been marked off on the planner, Mother’s Day falls slap bang in the middle of St David’s Day and St Patrick’s Day.
+Claimed to be ‘bigger than Christmas’ for food-led pubs, Mother’s Day is another great opportunity to capitalise on throughout the Spring period.

-With just three weeks to go until Sunday 26th March, there is still plenty of time to get people interested and it’s never too late to hang a banner to let customers know your venue is engaging in Mother’s Day activities.
+With just weeks to go until Sunday 11th March 2018, there is still time to get people interested and it’s never too late to hang a banner to let customers know your venue is engaging in Mother’s Day activities.
 Although many places take bookings well in advance, there will always be those last-minute customers that need somewhere to eat this Mother’s Day.

 Food & Drink

-You can’t go wrong with a roast dinner on Mother’s Day, however it can be nice to have a variety of dishes as Mother’s might want something extra-special on their special day!
+You can’t go wrong with a roast dinner on Mother’s Day, however it can be nice to have a variety of dishes as Mum’s might want something extra-special on their special day, be it a doubly chocolate dessert or an Irish coffee.
 Many venues offer mum’s a celebratory drink on the house so this could be an idea to give out Prosecco to all the mum’s eating at your venue!
+Posters are also an ideal advertising tool for Mother’s Day and promoting any specials you may have offering.

 Whatever the offer is, make sure all those mums, step-mums and grandmothers feel special at your venue this coming Mother’s Day!